The Data We Don't See with Giorgia Lupi

 About the Speakers:

 Giorgia Lupi is an information designer and partner at Pentagram, the international design consultancy.
 In her practice, she challenges the impersonality of data, designing engaging visual narratives that reconnect numbers to what they stand for: stories, people, and ideas.
 Lupi was born in Italy and received her Doctorate in Design at Politecnico di Milano, where she focused on information mapping.
 In 2011, she co-founded Accurat, an acclaimed data-driven research, design and innovation firm with offices in Milan and New York.
 Her work is part of the permanent collections of the Museum of Modern Art and the Cooper Hewitt Smithsonian Design Museum, and her TED talk on her humanistic approach to data has over one million views.
-She has published two books, Dear Data (Princeton Architectural Press, 2016), exploring the details of daily life through hand-drawn visual data; and Observe, Collect, Draw!
-A Visual Journal (Princeton Architectural Press, 2018), a guided journal for collecting visual data.
+She has published two books, Dear Data (2016), exploring the details of daily life through hand-drawn visual data; and Observe, Collect, Draw!
+A Visual Journal (2018), a guided journal for collecting visual data.

 Amanda Cox is the data editor at The New York Times and of The Upshot, which examines politics, policy, and everyday life through visual and interactive formats.
 She is a leader in the field of data visualization and teaches courses at the New York University School of Journalism.